jxhou/ContentExplorer/design docs/AngularTheme.md

 }
 ```

-In reference [4], there is a theme picker component where the theme switch is implemented by compiling local version of pre-built angular material themes first and the replacing css link in index.html dynamically.
+In reference [4], there is a theme picker component where the theme switch is implemented by compiling local version of pre-built angular material themes first and then replacing css link in index.html dynamically.

 ## Apply selected theme to custom components:
 Angular material theme allows you to apply the theme to your own components at sass level.
 You cannot apply prebuilt theme, which is css file, to your own components.